DSpace/RestContract/profiles.md

 **PATCH /api/eperson/profiles/<:eperson-uuid>**

 This operation allow to change the visibility of one profile.
 This action can only be done by the EPerson themselves or an Administrator.
+A value of true means the Profile is given Anonymous READ access.
+A value of false, means the Profile is not accessible Anonymously.
+Using the ResourcePolicies endpoint directly is possible to give more complex permissions.

 To hide or unhide a profile use
 ```bash